PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Method

-\boldparagraph{Decoding} During decoding, a single latent code is sampled from the joint distribution and then split across the channel dimension into ground and object components.
-The \textbf{ground decoder} \( \mathcal{D}_{\mathcal{G}} \) processes the ground-specific latent \( \mathbf{z}_{\mathcal{G}} \) through a convolutional architecture \citep{Rombach2022CVPR} to reconstruct the input raster maps.
-For object primitives, we employ an \textbf{object decoder} \( \mathcal{D}_{\mathcal{O}} \) that builds on the DETR \citep{Carion2020ECCV} Transformer.
-The object-specific latent \( \mathbf{z}_{\mathcal{O}} \) is patchified into a sequence of \( h' \times w'\) latent tokens, which are linearly projected and augmented with positional embeddings.
-The resulting tokens serve as keys and values in the decoder's cross-attention layers.
-For each object category, \( \mathcal{D}_{\mathcal{O}} \) uses a fixed number of learnable \textit{object queries}, yielding \( \boldsymbol{Q} \in \mathbb{R}^{N \times d_L} \), which are then transformed into output embeddings.
-The output embeddings are processed by per-category Feed Forward Networks (FFN), each predicting the 3D center location \( \mathbf{\hat{t}}_{i}\), Cholesky parameters \( \mathbf{\hat{c}}_{i} \), and an existence probability \( \hat{p}_{i} \) for every object primitive in that category.
-This setup enables the model to consistently predict a fixed-size set of \( N \) primitives per layout.
+\boldparagraph{Decoding} During decoding, a latent code is sampled from the joint distribution and split along the channel dimension into ground and object components.
+The \textbf{ground decoder} \( \mathcal{D}_{\mathcal{G}} \) reconstructs raster maps from \( \mathbf{z}_{\mathcal{G}} \) using a convolutional architecture~\cite{Rombach2022CVPR}.
+For object primitives, the \textbf{object decoder} \( \mathcal{D}_{\mathcal{O}} \) is based on the DETR~\cite{Carion2020ECCV} Transformer.
+The latent \( \mathbf{z}_{\mathcal{O}} \) is patchified into \( h' \times w'\) tokens, which are linearly projected and augmented with positional embeddings.
+These serve as keys and values in the decoder's cross-attention layers.
+For each category, \( \mathcal{D}_{\mathcal{O}} \) uses a fixed number of learnable \textit{object queries}, yielding \( \boldsymbol{Q} \in \mathbb{R}^{N \times d_L} \), which are transformed into output embeddings.
+These are grouped by category and passed through category-specific Feed Forward Networks (FFNs) to predict 3D center locations \( \mathbf{\hat{t}}_{i}\), Cholesky parameters \( \mathbf{\hat{c}}_{i} \), and existence probabilities \( \hat{p}_{i} \) for all primitives.

-\boldparagraph{Training} Our training objective for the first stage combines losses from raster- and vector-based inputs, along with a KL divergence term computed over the joint latent.
-For \textbf{ground raster maps}, we apply two loss terms: an L1 loss between predicted and ground-truth height maps, averaged over occupied pixels, and a binary cross-entropy (BCE) loss between predicted and ground-truth occupancy masks.
-For \textbf{object primitives}, we first match predicted and ground-truth instances within each category using the Hungarian algorithm \citep{Kuhn1955Hungarian}, which minimizes a pairwise cost consisting of (i) BCE on existence probabilities, (ii) L1 loss on center locations, and (iii) L1 loss on Cholesky parameters.
-After matching, the corresponding losses are computed for each object category, normalized by the number of real ground-truth instances inside the batch, and then averaged across the batch.
+\boldparagraph{Training} Our first-stage training objective combines raster and vector losses with a KL divergence term over the joint latent (see supplementary material for a detailed formulation).
+For \textbf{ground raster maps}, we apply an L1 loss on height maps, averaged over occupied pixels, and a binary cross-entropy (BCE) loss on occupancy masks.
+For \textbf{object primitives}, predicted and ground-truth instances are first matched within each category via the Hungarian algorithm~\cite{Kuhn1955Hungarian}, minimizing a pairwise cost consisting of (i) BCE loss on existence probabilities, (ii) L1 loss on center locations, and (iii) L1 loss on Cholesky parameters.
+After matching, the corresponding losses are computed per category, normalized by the number of real ground-truth instances in the batch, and then averaged across the batch.